seud0nym/sigenergy2mqtt/README.md

   -b [SIGENERGY2MQTT_MQTT_BROKER], --mqtt-broker [SIGENERGY2MQTT_MQTT_BROKER]
                         The hostname or IP address of an MQTT broker (default: 127.0.0.1) --mqtt-port [SIGENERGY2MQTT_MQTT_PORT]
+                        The listening port of the MQTT broker (default is 1883, unless --mqtt-tls is specified, in which case the default is 8883)
+  --mqtt-tls            Enable secure communication to MQTT broker over TLS/SSL.
+If specified, the default MQTT port is 8883.
-                        The listening port of the MQTT broker (default: 1883) --mqtt-anonymous      Connect to MQTT anonymously (i.e. without username/password).
+  --mqtt-anonymous      Connect to MQTT anonymously (i.e. without username/password).
+If specified, the --mqtt-username and --mqtt-password options are ignored.
   -u [SIGENERGY2MQTT_MQTT_USERNAME], --mqtt-username [SIGENERGY2MQTT_MQTT_USERNAME]
                         A valid username for the MQTT broker -p [SIGENERGY2MQTT_MQTT_PASSWORD], --mqtt-password [SIGENERGY2MQTT_MQTT_PASSWORD]